xuhaibahmad/xuhaibahmad.github.io/_posts/2016-12-17-10-libraries-to-speed-up-your-android-development-part-1.markdown

 ## EventBus

 You might be used to writing `Interfaces` for communication between your Activities and Fragments as well as different modules of your project.
 Now this is a pretty standard way of doing things but as your projects starts to grow, things may get out of hands.
-As a result, developers often end up with [tightly coupling](http://stackoverflow.com/questions/2832017/what-is-the-difference-between-loose-coupling-and-tight-coupling-in-object-orien){:target="_blank"} the components of their App.
+As a result, developers often end up with [tightly coupling](http://stackoverflow.com/questions/2832017/what-is-the-difference-between-loose-coupling-and-tight-coupling-in-object-orien){:target="_blank"} the components of their Application.
 This results in a code that is less maintainable and hard to test.

 [EventBus](http://greenrobot.org/eventbus/){:target="_blank"} is a popular open-source library that was created to solve this problem using the [publisher/subscriber pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern){:target="_blank"}.